Back to articles

 Soy sauce

-It is famous in Japan and is known as shoyu, a deep red-brown liquid having a salty taste and distinct aroma.
-Its primary raw material is soybean, and other ingredients are wheat, salt, and a mixture of molds, bacteria, and yeasts.
-(3)
+Soy sauce, known in Japan as shoyu, is a deep red-brown liquid with a salty taste and distinct aroma.
+Its main raw materials are soybean and wheat, fermented with salt and a mixture of the koji mold Aspergillus oryzae followed by yeasts and bacteria during a long brine fermentation.

 Natto

-Likewise, Tempeh is popular in Indonesia and is eaten as a critical protein source.
-Several species of Rhizopus are used to ferment soybean, mainly Rhizopus oligosporous Saito.
-(3)
+Tempeh is popular in Indonesia and eaten as an important protein source.
+Several species of Rhizopus are used to ferment the soybean, mainly Rhizopus oligosporus.
+The mold binds the cooked beans into a firm cake with a mild, nutty flavor.

 Miso